heytheretyo/go2pee/README.md

 ## Overview

-The program was implemented using Kademlia's DHT algorithm, which is a distributed hash table for user discovery and message routing without relying on central servers.
+The program was implemented using Pub-Sub pattern, which is a messaging system where a node in a network is able to share messages asynchronously between senders and receivers via a subscribe system.
+Essentially, when you send a message to a topic, every that is subscribed to the topic will receive your message.

 The codebase is written in Golang.

+## Features:

+- [x] Global chat
+- [x] User status
+- [ ] Store old messages locally
+- [ ] Switch rooms
+- [ ] Local bot
+- [ ] Reminders and todo list

 ## Installation